The Programme

 GESI Framework for evidence gathering and project design

 The GESI framework is an extension of the inclusive approach framework and aims to address inequality in cooling and cold-chain systems.
-It looks at three key elements: Access, Needs, and Participation.

 The objective is to identify barriers and opportunities in the sector to achieve equality.